alexa/alexa-skills-kit-sdk-for-java/docs/Migrating-To-ASK-SDK-v2-For-Java.rst

        }
    }

-In the SDK v2, the following example shows how to configure request handlers, exception handlers, and other handlers.
+In SDK v2 the builder pattern is used to create your skill instance and register your handlers.
+Following example shows how to configure request handlers, exception handlers, and other handlers.

 ::